 Going from values of p with a uniform distribution in the range of [0 ..
 2P[ (typical of a pseudo-random generator, or a bit field extracted from it), to a variable x (random offsets) with uniform distribution in a different range [0 ..
 N[, where N is not necessarily a power of two, can be achieved with different methods, which have different implications.
 [Ed.
 Note: is the ending “[“ intending to show that this number is excluded?
 This is not defined in section 5 and it is better to either add -1 in the range or state the range verbosely without using the word “inclusive”]

-The method used in [5], where P is 16 and N is 52 or 56, is to take a modulo: x = p % N. This splits the range of p into Ceil(2P ÷ N) bins of the same size, except the last one which can be smaller [todo: illustration], and x is basically an offset within the current bin.
-Since the number of bins is typically high and they all have the same size (except the last and unlikely one), the resulting distribution uniformity is typically very good.
+The method used in [5], where P is 16 and N is 52 or 56, is to take a modulo: x = p % N. This splits the range of p into Ceil(2P ÷ N) bins of the same size, except the last one which can be smaller, and x is basically an offset within the current bin, as illustrated in Figure 14.
+Since the number of bins is typically high and they all have the same size except the last one, the resulting distribution uniformity is typically good.
 However, modulo is equivalent to a division, and when N is not a power of two, this can be costly for hardware implementations.